 “I brainstormed lots of words that were related to grades, schools and students and even asked ChatGPT for some ideas, though I didn’t use any of them,” he said.
 “Ultimately, Gradekit is the name that won out, and hopefully, it becomes a household name someday.”

-The app is available for free on the Apple App Store and is compatible with Aeries, StudentVUE, Home Access Center, Aspen, Infinite Campus, Skyward, Q Student Connection, Focus and SchoolBrains.
+The app is available for free only on the Apple App Store and is compatible with Aeries, StudentVUE, Home Access Center, Aspen, Infinite Campus, Skyward, Q Student Connection, Focus and SchoolBrains.

 While many of his peers are out socializing or getting married and starting a family, Truong has decided to stick with his first love — the grades app.
 He doesn’t plan on breaking up anytime soon.